Rick Dees Weekly Top 40

 Rick Dees Weekly Top 40 (sometimes known as The Weekly Top 40) is an internationally syndicated radio program created and hosted by American radio personality Rick Dees.
 It is currently heard on over 200 radio stations worldwide.
 It is distributed domestically by Compass Media Networks and internationally by Radio Express.
 It is also heard on Dees's official website for listeners in the United States only.

 The Weekly Top 40 countdown is available in two versions: Hit Radio (for Top 40 stations), and Hot Adult (for Hot AC stations).
 A version for AC stations called Weekly Top 30 debuted in July 2009; it has since been cut to 20 songs.
+From 2006-2008, a version made specifically for Rhythmic AC stations existed, which consisted of older rhythmic songs alongside current hits (with very few hip-hop/rap songs charting).

 History

 The Weekly Top 40 debuted in September 1983, after Rick's then-station, KIIS-FM, lost American Top 40 to a rival station, KIQQ (now KKLQ) over the playing of network commercials.
 (KIIS-FM re-obtained the rights to carry AT40 in 1988, after Shadoe Stevens took over as host.)
 Initially syndicated by United Stations, the show was initially heard on 10 stations, but expanded to 40 by the end of 1983.
 By the end of 1984, the show expanded to 275 stations in the United States, and 320 stations by the following year.